Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

-LHAASO J2108+5157 is located in a direction of relatively dense molecular clouds. \citet{2021ApJ...919L..22C} searched the database of molecular clouds in Galactic plane \citep{2017ApJ...834...57M} and found its position close to the direction of two molecular clouds [MML2017]2870 and [MML2017]4607 with distances 1.43 kpc and 3.28 kpc, and masses $3.5 \times 10^{4} \, \mathrm{M_\odot}$ and $8.5 \times 10^3 \, \mathrm{M_\odot}$, respectively.
+LHAASO J2108+5157 is located in the direction of relatively dense molecular clouds. \citet{2021ApJ...919L..22C} searched the database of molecular clouds in the Galactic plane \citep{2017ApJ...834...57M} and found its position close to the direction of two molecular clouds [MML2017]2870 and [MML2017]4607 with distances of 1.43 kpc and 3.28 kpc, and masses of $3.5 \times 10^{4} \, \mathrm{M_\odot}$ and $8.5 \times 10^3 \, \mathrm{M_\odot}$, respectively.

-To estimate the total gas density in the direction of LHAASO J2108+5157, we considered contribution of $\mathrm{H_2}$ molecular density and density of neutral hydrogen $\mathrm{HI}$.
-We used $^{12}$CO(1-0) line emission observations collected in a composite survey of \citet{2001ApJ...547..792D} to estimate density and distance of the molecular clouds.
-Note that provided Galactic longitude of the source $l>90^\circ$, kinematic distance of each molecular cloud has only a single solution \citep[see e.g.][]{2009ApJ...699.1153R}.
-In order to get a mean radial velocity spectrum of brightness temperature $T_\mathrm{B}(v)$ in the direction of the source, we averaged over the $95\%$ ULs on extension of the UHE source $0.26^\circ$ reported by \citet{2021ApJ...919L..22C}.
-Consistently with \citet{2021ApJ...919L..22C} we identified three peaks in the $T_\mathrm{B(H_2, v)}$ spectrum, which can be well described by three Gaussians at $v_1 \approx -11.8 \, \mathrm{km \, s^{-1}}$, $v_2 \approx -2.7 \, \mathrm{km \, s^{-1}}$ and $v_3 \approx 8.4 \, \mathrm{km \, s^{-1}}$.
-Two of those correspond to the centroid velocities of the molecular clouds $-1.1 \, \mathrm{km \, s^{-1}}$ and $-13.7 \, \mathrm{km \, s^{-1}}$ identified by \citep{2017ApJ...834...57M}, but origin of the last peak remains unknown, and we further consider only the clouds with negative radial velocities.
+To estimate the total gas density in the direction of LHAASO J2108+5157, we considered a contribution of $\mathrm{H_2}$ molecular density and of neutral hydrogen $\mathrm{HI}$ density.
+We used $^{12}$CO(1-0) line-emission observations collected during the composite survey by \citet{2001ApJ...547..792D} to estimate the density and distance of the molecular clouds.
+We note that, given the Galactic longitude of the source, namely $l>90^\circ$, the kinematic distance of each molecular cloud has only a single solution \citep[see e.g.,][]{2009ApJ...699.1153R}.
+In order to get a mean radial-velocity spectrum of brightness temperature $T_\mathrm{B}(v)$ in the UHE source region, we averaged $T_\mathrm{B}(v)$ in all pixels within $0.26^\circ$, which is $95\%$ ULs on the UHE source extension reported by \citet{2021ApJ...919L..22C}.
+Consistently with \citet{2021ApJ...919L..22C}, we identified three peaks in the $T_\mathrm{B(H_2, v)}$ spectrum, which can be well described by three Gaussians at $v_1 \approx -11.8 \, \mathrm{km \, s^{-1}}$, $v_2 \approx -2.7 \, \mathrm{km \, s^{-1}}$ , and $v_3 \approx 8.4 \, \mathrm{km \, s^{-1}}$.
+Two of these correspond to the centroid velocities of the molecular clouds, of namely, $-1.1 \, \mathrm{km \, s^{-1}}$ and $-13.7 \, \mathrm{km \, s^{-1}}$, identified by \citep{2017ApJ...834...57M}, but the origin of the last peak remains unknown, and we further consider only the clouds with negative radial velocities.